dendyyp/catalyst-test/features/test-cases.md

     Scenario: Successful login with valid credentials

-        Given the user is on the login page
+        Given user is on the login page

-        When the user enters valid username "john_doe" and password "secret123"
+        When user enters valid username "john_doe"

+        And user enters valid password "secret123"

-        And the user clicks the login button
+        And user clicks the Masuk button

-        Then the user should be redirected to the dashboard
+        Then user should be redirected to the Jamtangan.com homepage

-        And the user should see a welcome message
+        And user should see profile account on header

+    Scenario: Successful login with Google account

+    Scenario: Successful login with Google account
 </details>

 <details>